microsoft/fabric-toolbox/SQL/QueryManagement/README.md

 # sp_KillQueries

-This tool will kill queries that meet specified criteria inclucding:
+A stored procedure will kill queries that meet specified criteria passed as parameters.
+These criteria include:
 * database name
 * login name
 * query text snippet